Yūichi Komano

-Yuichi Komano (駒野 友一, Komano Yūichi) is a former Japanese professional footballer who last play as a defender.
-He last play for Japan national team until 2013.
+Yuichi Komano (駒野 友一, Komano Yūichi) is a former Japanese professional footballer who last played as a defender.
+He last played for Japan national team until 2013.

 Club career

 Komano played for his local junior high school team.
-He was invited for trials from several clubs including Gamba Osaka, JEF United Ichihara, Sanfrecce Hiroshima and local high school powerhouse Hatsushiba Hashimoto.
+He was invited for trials from several clubs, including Gamba Osaka, JEF United Ichihara, Sanfrecce Hiroshima and local high school powerhouse Hatsushiba Hashimoto.
 He decided to join Sanfrecce Hiroshima youth team and entered Yoshida High School in Hiroshima.

-Komano has been the first-choice right back for the club since 2001 when he is available.
-He suffered from several serious injuries and illnesses.
+Komano was the first-choice right back for the club from 2001.
+He suffered several serious injuries and illnesses.
 He damaged the cruciate ligaments of his left knee in the match against Yokohama FC on 16 August 2003.
 While he was in hospital, he suffered from a venous thrombosis.
 Because of these, he was sidelined until April 2004.
 He broke his left collar bone in an Olympic game against Ghana in August 2004.
 In September of the same year, he also suffered from a uveitis problem that might have caused blindness.
 Komano moved to Júbilo Iwata for the 2008 season after Hiroshima was relegated to J2 League.

 Komano played as regular right side-back and played all 34 matches every season until 2013 except 2010 season for injury.
 However Júbilo was relegated to J2 League end of 2014 season.
 He played many matches in 2 seasons in J2, Júbilo returned to J1 end of 2015 season.

 In 2016, Komano moved to FC Tokyo.
-However he could hardly play in the match behind young player Ryoya Ogawa.
+However he could hardly play behind young player Ryoya Ogawa.

 In July 2016, Komano moved to Avispa Fukuoka.
 Although he played many matches, Avispa finished at the bottom place in 2016 season and was relegated to J2 League.
 Although he played as regular player in 2017, his opportunity to play decreased in 2018 and he left the club end of 2018 season.

 In 2019, Komano signed with Japan Football League club FC Imabari.

-In 2022, Komano announcement retirement from football in 2022 after 23 years play for professional football career.
+In 2022, Komano retired from football after 23 years as a professional footballer.